Share On

 Rabbit Haemorrhagic Disease Virus (Rabbit Calicivirus)

 RHDV is highly contagious and often fatal.
 There are two strains, RHDV-1 and RHDV-2, with RHDV-2 now spreading in areas of North America in addition to many other regions.
 Symptoms may include fever, difficulty breathing, a bloody nose, lethargy, a lack of appetite, seizures, jaundice, and sudden death.
-Some rabbits may be subclinical, that is, they may carry the virus but not show symptoms.
-Those that survive can still shed the virus and be contagious for up to 2 months.
-This is a reportable disease.
-If you suspect a resident has RHDV, you must call your veterinarian immediately, both for palliative treatment options for your resident and so they can confirm the virus and notify the authorities of a potential outbreak in the area.
+For more information on this disease, check out our resource Advanced Topics In Resident Health: Rabbit Hemorrhagic Disease.

 Ringworm

 This is a contagious fungal infection of the skin.
 It can be spread by both direct contact and indirect contact.
 Any rabbit residents with ringworm should be isolated until treated.
 Be sure to disinfect their living space and dispose of and replace bedding.
+Hair brushes should also be disinfected.
 Initially, you may notice raised tufts of hair, generally followed by the loss of that hair.
 Lesions often appear circular and may vary in size.
 If you suspect ringworm, call your vet to diagnose.
-To treat, clip the hair around the lesion, bathe the lesion in a rabbit-safe anti-fungal cleaning solution, and apply an anti-fungal dressing.
+To treat, clip the hair around the lesion, clean the lesion with a rabbit-safe anti-fungal cleaning solution, and apply an anti-fungal dressing, as recommended by your veterinarian.
 Be sure to keep the lesion dry and open to the air.
 And remember to keep the environment clean and disinfect, disinfect, disinfect!
-Back To Top
+Ringworm is zoonotic, so be sure to wear gloves and take other precautions to protect yourself!

 Splayed Leg